 Conceptual Photography of Nature in Lights and Colors: Displaying Ideas and Concepts

 In this type of photography, it is the idea or the concept that is essential.
-It is the viewer who will mentally find a way to read and understand each image.
+Each viewer will mentally interpret and understand an image’s meaning in a different way.